Skip to main content

 • Sell losers prematurely out of regret (“Cut losses”)

-• Succumb to recency bias (buying high after bull markets, selling low after corrections)
+• Succumb to recency bias (buying high, selling low)

 Rebalancing forces a rational, systematic approach that sidesteps these behavioral traps.
-By adhering to a rebalancing schedule, you reduce the temptation to time the market or chase performance.
+By adhering to a schedule, you reduce the temptation to time the market.

 When and How Do I Rebalance My Portfolio?